freedomofpress/encryption-works/encryption_works.md

 The NSA isn't the only adversary journalists have to be wary of.
 Imagine a newsroom that relies on a cloud-based storage system for documents.
 You and your colleagues are working on a story over the course of a few weeks.
 Just as you're beginning to edit the final draft, a reporter is fired.
 He returns his work laptop but nobody thinks to revoke his access to the cloud storage system your newsroom uses.
 He takes the story and the months of research to a rival newspaper and scoops you.

 What steps could have been taken to stop this from happening?
 Working through this scenario will go a long way towards threat modeling, meaning we figure out the threats facing us and decide how best to defend against them.

-Threat modeling is risk assessment — looking at your workflow and assessing areas where you could be targeted, and therefore what you need to protect.
-It involves asking questions about your work and identifying sensitive information and attack vectors.

-This starts by asking questions such as:
+It starts by asking questions such as:

 - What are you protecting?
 - Who/what are you protecting against?
-- What steps can you take?
+- What steps can you take to do that?

 Take the above example of the newsroom which got scooped.
 They want to protect their story — they don't want all their research to go unrewarded and some other news outlet to get the credit.
 They're protecting against disgruntled ex-employees as well as external attackers.
 To prevent this from happening, the newsroom can take simple steps and implement strict practices where journalists have their access revoked to editorial documents as soon as their employment is terminated.